Skip to main content

 BIOL 332.
 General Ecology.
 3 Credits.

 An introduction to ecology.
 Covers the relationship of individuals, populations, communities and ecosystems to their biotic and abiotic environments.
-Prerequisites: BIOL 150, BIOL 150L, BIOL 151, and BIOL 151L or an equivalent approved by the department.
+Prerequisite: BIOL 150, BIOL 150L, BIOL 151, and BIOL 151L or an equivalent approved by the department.
 F.

 BIOL 336.
 Systematic Botany.
 4 Credits.

 Morphology, evolution, and classification of vascular plants with emphasis on the flora of the Great Plains.
 Counts as an upper-division laboratory course.
-Prerequisites: BIOL 150, BIOL 150L, BIOL 151, and BIOL 151L or permission of instructor.
+Prerequisite: BIOL 150, BIOL 150L, BIOL 151, and BIOL 151L or permission of instructor.
 F, even years.

 Leader in Action